 Tip: Consider sharing the island's unmarred beauty with your extended family for the ultimate in private family reunions at the Lodge on Little St. Simons Island.

 Just north of Cumberland Island and directly across St. Simons Sound from St. Simons Lighthouse, the lonely spot known as Driftwood Beach on Jekyll Island will give you a whole new perspective on beach vistas.
 The erosion of the island's northern point has resulted in dozens of downed trees left to bleach and dry along the sand.
 It's a stunning sight and a favorite of photographers.
 Enjoy the whole Jekyll Island experience by visiting the Georgia Sea Turtle Center and touring the historic district, where fabulous island "cottages" were once part of the Jekyll Island Club, a private retreat for the wealthy.

 Tip: Bring the kids along to Driftwood Beach and allow them to experience the power of nature on a constantly changing landscape.

 The most northern of Georgia's barrier islands, Tybee Island is the quintessential Georgia coastal vacation experience.
 With its legendary fort, lighthouse, beach resorts and almost endless outdoor recreation, this island is extremely popular with locals and tourists alike.
 Amid all that island activity, however, it's still possible to enjoy uncrowded beach time, thanks to family-friendly Mid Beach.
 Walk the wide stretch of shoreline in search of shells and sharks' teeth, and keep an eye out for dolphins in the waves.

 Tip: Bring the shovels and buckets, as the sand here is perfect for castle building!

-The unblemished beauty of these four beaches will make you wonder why you ever settled for the crowds.
-Make your way to Georgia’s Atlantic Coast for a taste of wide open, come-and-explore beaches at their best.
+The unblemished beauty of these three beaches will make you wonder why you ever settled for the crowds.
+Make your way to Georgia's Atlantic Coast for a taste of wide open, come-and-explore beaches at their best.